Not that long ago organic products were hard to find on the shelves of most grocery stores or supermarkets.

 Let’s begin with health and safety.

-Organic foods are cleaner, minimizing your exposure to environmental toxins and potential serious health issues that come from non-organic foods.
+Organic foods are cleaner, minimizing your exposure to environmental toxins and potentially serious health issues that come from non-organic foods.
 It seems like common sense that the more natural a food is, the easier the body will recognize and accept it.
 If you swallow a marble, a stone, or a piece of plastic you might do nothing to your body and pass it through without any changes to it, and you will certainly not gain any nutritional value in the process.

-However, as you ingest chemicals that are foreign to the body, there may be consequences, whether a slight allergic reaction, irritation, possibly sickness or even cancer as it builds up in your system.
+However, as you ingest chemicals that are foreign to the body, there may be consequences, whether a slight allergic reaction, irritation, possibly sickness, or even cancer as it builds up in your system.

-The incidence of cancer around the globe seems to be in direct proportion to the amount of chemicals, pesticides, and fertilizers used in the production of food.
+The incidence of cancer around the globe seems to be in direct proportion to the number of chemicals, pesticides, and fertilizers used in the production of food.
 While there may certainly be other factors like pollution (chemicals breathed in or swallowed in water) or just the fact of living in a more stressful world (body chemistry), the correlation between chemicals in our food supply and the rise in cancer cannot be ignored

-Salami, sausage, ham, and hot dogs are the worst because of all the salt, chemicals and other possible additives used in processing them, so eating organic meat or grass-fed beef is going to be better for you in the long run.
-When choosing bacon or sausage or other such products, make sure you get nitrate/nitrite free.
+Salami, sausage, ham, and hot dogs are the worst because of all the salt, chemicals, and other possible additives used in processing them, so eating organic meat or grass-fed beef is going to be better for you in the long run.
+When choosing bacon or sausage or other such products, make sure you get nitrate/nitrite-free.

 Organic food production is also better for the environment.